 * Ryan explains: VBA is Visual Basic for Applications.
 VB is a programming language.
 VBA is leveraged by the Microsoft Office suite to provide additional functionality beyond the native capabilities of MS Office.

 – How much of your work is traditional SEO work like content writing/link building, vs “new” SEO involving conversion rate optimization, email marketing, etc?

 Actually the largest focus of my time this year has been resolving penalties and creating post-penalty recovery plans for clients.

 My agency’s focus is specific to SEO.
-We focus initially on website architecture, then content, then finally site promotion (i.e. earning links & social media).
+We focus initially on website architecture, the content, then finally site promotion (i.e. earning links & social media).

 We do get involved with CRO and e-mail marketing to a degree, but we are not specialists in those areas.
 We take our clients down those paths to a certain extent.

-- Like many other SEOs, you’ve chosen to go down the consulting path.
-What are the best and most frustrating parts about client work?
+– Like many other SEOs, you’ve chosen to go down the consulting path.
+What are the best and most frustrating parts of client work?